psf/bylaws/bylaws.md

 shall only perform whatever duties and have whatever powers the Board of Directors may from time to time assign him or her.

 *Secretary and Assistant Secretary.* The Secretary shall keep accurate records of the acts and proceedings of all meetings of the members and directors.
 The Secretary shall give all notices required by law and by these Bylaws.
 In addition, the Secretary shall have general charge of the corporate books and records and of the corporate seal, and he or she shall affix, or attest the affixing of, the corporate seal to any lawfully executed instrument requiring it.
-The Secretary shall have general charge of the membership records of the corporation and shall keep, at the registered or principal office of the corporation, a record of the Basic Members showing the name and email address and a record showing the name, address, telephone number, facsimile number and electronic mail address of each member with voting rights.
+The Secretary shall have general charge of the membership records of the corporation and shall keep, at the registered or principal office of the corporation, a record of the Basic Members showing the name and email address and a record showing the name, address, telephone number, facsimile number and electronic mail address of each member or sponsor delegate with voting rights.
 The Secretary shall sign such instruments as may require his or her signature and, in general, shall perform all duties as may be assigned to him or her from time to time by the Chair, the President or the Board of Directors.

 The Assistant Secretary, if one is appointed, shall render assistance to the Secretary in all the responsibilities described